Shriram-s-DevOps-Notes/Ansible/README.md

 # ANSIBLE

 # Configuration Management:
-* Configuration Management refers to the process of systematically handling changing to a system rather than manual.
+* Configuration Management refers to the process of systematically handling changes to a system rather than manually.

-* A configuration management tool is a software solution designed to automate the process of managing and maintaining the configuration of software applications and infrastructure components.
+* A configuration management tool is a software solution designed to automate managing and maintaining the configuration of software applications and infrastructure components.
 * It helps ensure consistency, reliability, and efficiency in the deployment and operation of IT systems.
 The primary goals of configuration management tools include:

 Example: